Grupo-SEMEAR-USP/swarm_in_blocks/README.md

 ### Swarm Station

 The main feature from our platform is the *Swarm Station*, which is a **3d Web Visualizer** that shows in real time all the necessary information regarding the drones state, such as real time positioning and visualization, which clover is connected, the topics available and a lot more.
 Also, you can define a safe area to ensure each drones safety, forcing them to land in case they cross the forbidden area.
 The front end runs completely on the web browser, saving processing and installation resources.
+It also comes with a web terminal, allowing the user to open several instances of a terminal emulation in just one click.

 <p align="center">
     <img width="700" src="assets/swarm_station/vid01.gif"/>